SAT: Dynamic Spatial Aptitude Training for Multimodal Language Models: : Spatial Aptitude Training

-\xhdr{Object Movement.} Similar to above, we randomly choose an object and move it by a randomly chosen distance and direction ensuring that the object is still in the frame of view.
-Next, we compare the updated 3D position of the object with the original position normalized by the camera coordinates to decide if the object got closer, further, more left or more right from the original position.
+\xhdr{Object Movement.} Here, we randomly choose an object and move it by a randomly chosen distance and direction, ensuring that the object is still in the frame of view.
+Next, we compare the updated 3D position of the object with the original position normalized by the camera coordinates to decide if the object got closer, further, more left, or more right from the original position, or if it did not move.
 Based on that, we form QA pairs of the type: \textit{Did any of the objects move from the first frame to the second frame?} with the answer being the way the object moved.
 Note that sometimes objects may move in conjunction with camera movement.
 To answer the questions accurately, the agent needs to learn to distinguish between egocentric movement and objects moving.
 We have $6.9$K training image-QA pairs of this type.
-The test performance is denoted as { {\textbf{ObjM}}} in the tables.
+This is denoted as { {\textbf{ObjM}}} in the tables.

 \xhdr{Allocentric Perspective.} Inspired by a spatial cognitive test for humans and animals \cite{brucato2023measuring}, this test checks if the agent is able to take the perspective of another viewer and judge the relative locations of objects according to the other viewer.
 To make such reasoning QAs, we first choose a 2D point in the scene and mark it as ``X".
 Next, we teleport that agent to the 3D location corresponding to ``X" (determined by ray tracing).
-We check the relative positions of objects according to the camera view from ``X'' (similarly as described in \ref{sec: basic_qa}- specifically if something is to the left or right of the viewer, and if something got closer or further.
-We make questions of the type: \textit{For someone at the mark `X' facing left/right by 90 degrees, would the <object> be to their left or right?} We have $50$K training image-QA pairs of this type.
-The test performance is denoted as { {\textbf{Pers}}} in the tables.
+We check the relative positions of objects according to the camera view from ``X'' (similarly as described in \ref{sec: basic_qa}.
+We make QA's of the type: \textit{For someone at the mark `X' facing left/right by 90 degrees, would the <object> be to their left or right?} We have $6$K training image-QA pairs of this type.
+This is denoted as { {\textbf{Pers}}} in the tables.